 Part 2 of the course 'Mechatronics system design' focusses on the essential basics in any multi-disciplinary development of mechatronic (motion) system.
-Participants will acquire broad technical knowledge beyond the limits of their own discipline.
+In this applied mechatronics training, participants will acquire broad technical knowledge beyond the limits of their own discipline.

 What makes this training unique:

 Dr.ir.
 Adrian Rankers

 Prof.dr.ir.
 Jan van Eijk